-Currently, UNCW offers the following bachelor degree programs through the Onslow Extension site: Business Administration, Clinical Research, Criminology, Elementary Education, Nursing, and Social Work.
+Currently, UNCW offers the following bachelor degree programs through the Onslow Extension site: Business Administration, Clinical Research, Criminology, Elementary Education and Social Work.
 In addition, students possessing a bachelor's degree can earn teacher licensures for Elementary Education and Early Childhood Education, and a graduate certificate in Conflict Management and Resolution.
-A Master of Arts in Liberal Studies, Master of Education in Elementary Education, Master of Science in Chemistry, Master of Science in Clinical Research, and a Master of Science in Instructional Technology are also offered through the UNCW Onslow Extension site.
-Coastal students who plan to enter any of these degree programs should see a UNCW counselor in addition to their academic counselor at Coastal.
+A Master of Arts in Liberal Studies, Master of Arts in Conflict Management and Resolution, Master of Education in Elementary Education, Master of Science in Chemistry, Master of Science in Clinical Research,

+Master of Social Work and a Master of Science in Instructional Technology are also offered through the UNCW Onslow Extension site.
+Coastal students who plan to enter any of these Degree programs should see a UNCW representative in addition to their academic Counselor at Coastal.
 For additional information, call the UNCW extension admissions office at (910) 346-8246 or the Marine Corps Base Camp Lejeune office at (910) 451-5266.